TheUnknownCod3r/Scopophobia/Thunderstore/README.md

 Upon arriving at SCP-096-1's location, <mark>SCP-096 will proceed to kill and ████████████ SCP-096-1.</mark> 100% of cases have left no traces of SCP-096-1.
 SCP-096 will then sit down for several minutes before regaining its composure and becoming docile once again.

 # Please note
-This mod will most likely not receive future updates due to general work-life/time stuff, but I do a lot of other stuff besides modding!
+This mod will most likely not receive future updates From myself due to personal situations in life, but others have taken up the call!

 You can check out my socials here:
 - Patreon: https://www.patreon.com/user?u=120548732